byron-dupreez/core-functions/README.md

 ```

 ## Unit tests
-This modules' unit tests were developed with and must be run with [tape](https://www.npmjs.com/package/tape).
+This module's unit tests were developed with and must be run with [tape](https://www.npmjs.com/package/tape).
 The unit tests have been tested on [Node.js v4.3.2](https://nodejs.org/en/blog/release/v4.3.2/).

 See the [package source](https://github.com/byron-dupreez/core-functions) for more details.